 Do you teach toddlers and preschoolers?

-This Feed the Shark bundle includes all of the important areas of early childhood education: Letters, numbers (1-40), sizes, and colors.
-There are also matching storage labels and task cards.
+This Feed the Shark bundle includes all of the important areas of early childhood education: Letters, numbers (1-40), sizes, and colors in a super engaging feed the animal game.
+The bundle also includes task cards and matching storage labels.

 Or get the free version when you subscribe to my newsletter!